Adiaslow/ParalISI/ACKNOWLEDGMENTS.md

   - Technical infrastructure

 ### Laboratory Support
-Special thanks to the members of the Kim Laboratory for their valuable insights, feedback, and support throughout the development of PyISI.
+Special thanks to the members of the Kim Laboratory for their valuable insights, feedback, and support throughout the development of ParalISI.

 ## Technical Resources
 ### Computing Infrastructure